threedaymonk/lilypond-shamisen/README.md

 ## Bonus

-Also included is a small Ruby program that can convert a simple LilyPond-like language based on tablature into notes that can be pasted into a LilyPond file, to assist in transcribing existing works.
+Also included is a small Ruby program that can convert a simple LilyPond-like language based on tablature into notes, to assist in transcribing existing works.
 See sakurasakura.txt for an example of how this works.